svssathvik7/docs/docs/home/fundamentals/introduction/Solvers.md

 ## How do solvers work?

-1. Solvers receive user intents via the [Auction House](Auctions.md), detailing the desired outcomes such as assets, chains, and amounts.
+1. Solvers receive user intents via the [order book](Auctions.md), detailing the desired outcomes such as assets, chains, and amounts.
 2. Solvers evaluate available liquidity sources and identify the most efficient path to execute the intent.
-3. Each solver provides their best quote back to the Auction House, which selects the most competitive option for optimal user pricing.
+3. Each solver provides their best quote back to the order book, which selects the most competitive option for optimal user pricing.
 4. Once chosen, solvers fulfill the user’s intent by leveraging their tools and liquidity.

 Currently, Garden doesn’t impose any protocol fee for users or solvers.